Mother, 2-month-old son attacked by pit bull at LI home

 The 36-year-old woman and her 2-month-old child were visiting their landlady in Elmont around noon.
 The victims live in the basement apartment of her home.

-Authorities saud when the landlady opened the door, two pit bulls ran out.
+Authorities said when the landlady opened the door, two pit bulls ran out.

 One of the dogs reportedly attacked the mother, biting her in the leg and causing serious injuries.